CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/Business_Application.md

 	investigators can analyze any residue found at a crime scene and generate accurate reports on the molecular makeup of the substance.

 ## Step 3: Identify at least one potential customer for this solution - ie: a business who has this problem and would consider paying to have this problem solved
 The global wine market in 2018 had a valuation of 354.7 billion U.S dollars.
 The projected market growth is 21% by 2023 to a value of 429 billion U.S dollars.
 However, the market is currently facing a wave of counterfeit products.
 Counter fitters are flooding the market with sub-par products, which not only takes profit away from the vineyards but also poses a threat to brand reputability.
 Estimates place at least 20% of the world wine supply as fake.
 Liv-ex a worldwide secondary market for wine with a believed approximate value of $5 billion.
 If as much as 20% of their wine is fake, then the counterfeit trade for their product is currently worth $1 billion.
 With such large sums of money lost to fraud, the wine industry is in desperate need of a solution that can verify the authenticity of their products.

+## Impact of GPL, Apache2.0 on intellectual property rights of the coder:
+#### Business Application:

+The codes in Project 3 (FCF_calc) use General Public License and Apache 2.0 licenses.
+Discuss the similarities and differences of these with respect to intellectual property rights of the coder.
+What are the advantages and disadvantages of codes licensed for the public domain and those that are licensed for private use?

 ## Step 4: Prepare a 90 second video explaining the value proposition of your innovation to this potential customer in non-technical language